Have you been falsely accused of domestic assault, also known as family violence?

 For a second degree felony of domestic violence, Texas family violence punishments are 2 to 20 years in prison and a fine of up to $10,000.

 For a third degree felony of domestic violence, Texas penalties are 2 to 10 years in prison and a fine of up to $10,000.

 For a Class A misdemeanor of domestic violence, the punishment is up to one year in jail or a fine of up to $4,000, or both.

 Whether a domestic violence assault charge is based on fact or fiction, it’s a serious matter.
-Contact the Neal Davis Law Firm today and get a free legal review of your case by an experienced Houston domestic assault defense attorney.
+Contact the Neal Davis Law Firm today and get a legal review of your case by an experienced Houston domestic assault defense attorney.